aarontran/snr-filaments/pipeline.md

 sense of, at least (see code documentation / command-line help).

 The most fuzzy/hand-wavy part is region selection, see notes in data/ for that.
 A lot of tweaking goes into 1.
 FWHM fitting, and 2. spectrum fitting.
-So you need to look at the code for that to see what numbers are being set / frozen / thawed / whatever.
+Look at the code to see what numbers are being set/frozen/thawed/etc.

 Below I give an abbreviated version of the pipeline, for quick reference and to see where files go / what code does what.